Liam-Twomey/zettlr-biochem/README.md

 ## Contributions
 If you'd like to contribute other YAML files (either journal-specific manuscript export files, or other useful formats) feel free to create a PR.

+Modifying the paths to work on WSL or Mac should be easy enough, if you do so and would like to contribute your versions to this repo, that'd be great.

+PowerShell is a scripting language sent from hell to test me, but if there's interest in a windows-native backup-config.ps1, I'd consider rewriting it.